Just-in-time and distributed task representations in language models: Introduction

 Recently, several works have identified internal, vector-form task representations that can be extracted from a model's forward pass on a few-shot prompt \citep{todd2023function,hendel2023context}.
 These task representations not only capture general task information, but can be used to restore the appropriate task context during the model's forward pass on a zero-shot prompt.
 This transfer effect is observed by intervening with that representation at the appropriate place in the model's residual stream.
 Such intervention reinstates the task context and allows the model to perform the task without any explicit instructions or demonstrations.
 These ``transferrable'' task representations have been shown to exist across a variety of tasks and presentation formats, and even capture transferrable task knowledge across modalities \citep{davidson2025different, huang2024multimodal, luo2024vision}.

-The discovery of transferrable task representations raises several intriguing questions about their dynamics and generality.
-How and when are these internal task representations formed throughout the context?
-How do these dynamics depend upon task complexity?
-A simple, intuitive hypothesis is that these representations develop gradually, e.g. at a rate that depends on task complexity.
-The representations might accrue evidence across tokens and refine monotonically into a more stable and robust task representation.
-This view aligns with the behavioral findings that models perform better with more examples in-context \citep{agarwal2024many,anil2024many}.
+The discovery of transferrable task representations raises several intriguing questions about models' representations of new tasks.
+How and when are transferrable task representations formed throughout the context?
+How do they differ from other types of task representations that models may use?
+A simple, intuitive hypothesis is that models develop representations for new tasks gradually.
+Task representations might reflect evidence accrual across tokens in the context and refine monotonically into more stable and robust representations.
+This view aligns with the behavioral findings that models perform better with more examples in-context \citep{agarwal2024many, anil2024many}.

-We set out to investigate these transferrable task representations to understand how the dynamics of ICL are exhibited within them.
-Our findings suggest a more complicated picture of the computational process that support language models' adaptation to a new task:
+We set out to investigate how the dynamics of ICL are reflected in different types of task representations.
+Our findings suggest a nuanced picture:

-\begin{itemize}[nolistsep] \item We find two types of task representations in language models: an inert representation of task identity is more continuously present throughout the context, but transferrable task representations only activate sporadically at key tokens. \item The fleeting but transferrable task representations condense evidence from multiple examples.
-However, they also tend to capture minimal task scopes, as their ability to guide model behavior decays over longer generation and across independent subtask contexts. \item Models do not appear to condense task knowledge into local task representations in more complicated tasks that require state tracking or chaining multiple subtasks together. \item Finally, models can form distinct representations to support generating the same responses when solving tasks independently vs. as part of a broader context. \end{itemize}
+\begin{itemize}[nolistsep] \item We find a stark contrast between two different task representations: an inert representation of task identity is more continuously presented throughout the context, but transferrable task representations only activate sporadically at key tokens. \item The fleeting but transferrable task representations can support longer generation.
+However, their ability to guide model behavior also decays across independent subtask contexts. \item Models rely on more distributed task representations in more complicated tasks that require state tracking or chaining multiple subtasks together. \item Finally, models form distinct representations of a task when solving it independently vs. as part of a broader context. \end{itemize}

 Overall, these results give us a window into language models' changing state when inferring and solving new tasks in context, but paint a complex and nuanced picture of the dynamics of this state.
 There are different types of task representations---identifiable vs. transferrable---that evolve over the context in distinct ways.
 The representations of tasks also depend on the task complexity and the surrounding context structure in which a task is embedded.
 These results may have implications for both the science of understanding models, and practical applications of mechanistic interpretability for analysis and safety.